Number of staff and nature of the first instance authority

 Following the 2017 reform, interviews are conducted by officials of the Ministry of Interior and no longer by UNHCR.
 The decision-making sessions of the Commission consist of panel discussions composed by the President, the UNHCR-appointed expert and two of the administrative officers, including the one conducting the interview.[12]
 Under the Procedure Decree, the decision on the merits of the asylum claim must be taken at least by a simple majority of the Territorial Commission, namely 3 members; in the case of a tie, the President’s vote prevails.[13]

-The CNDA has adopted a Code of Conduct for the members of the Territorial Commissions, the interpreters and the personnel supporting them.[12]
-The CNDA not only coordinates and gives guidance to the Territorial Commissions in carrying out their tasks, but is also responsible for the revocation and cessation of international protection.[13]
+In 2016, the CNDA adopted a Code of Conduct for the members of the Territorial Commissions, the interpreters and the personnel supporting them.[14]
+The CNDA not only coordinates and provides guidance to the Territorial Commissions in carrying out their tasks but is also responsible for the revocation and cessation of international protection.[15]

-These bodies should be independent in taking individual decisions on asylum applications but, due to their belonging to the Department of Civil Liberties and Immigration of the Ministry of Interior, in various cases, they received instructions from the Ministry of Interior.
-Some examples are the instructions given for the grounds of inadmissibility, manifestly unfoundedness, border procedure.[14]
+These bodies should be independent in taking individual decisions on asylum applications.
+However, considering that the Commissions are part of the Department of Civil Liberties and Immigration of the Ministry of Interior, several reports pointed to the fact they had received general instructions from the Ministry of Interior.
+Some examples are the instructions given for the grounds of inadmissibility, manifestly unfoundedness, use of border procedures.[16]

 Training and quality assurance